Cowcat5150/dhewm3/README.md

 Required libraries are not part of the tree.
 These are:

 - zlib
-- libjpeg (v8)
-- libogg
-- libvorbis
-- libvorbisfile (may be part of libvorbis)
 - OpenAL (OpenAL Soft required, Creative's and Apple's versions are made of fail)
 - SDL v1.2 or 2.0 (2.0 recommended)
 - libcurl (optional, required for server downloads)
+- Optionally, on non-Windows: libbacktrace (usually linked statically)
+  - sometimes (e.g. on debian-based distros like Ubuntu) it's part of libgcc (=> always available), sometimes (e.g. Arch Linux, openSUSE) it's in a separate package
+  - If this is available, dhewm3 prints more useful backtraces if it crashes

 For UNIX-like systems, these libraries need to be installed (including the developer files).
 It is recommended to use the software management tools of your OS (apt, dnf, portage, BSD ports, [Homebrew for macOS](http://brew.sh), ...).

-For Windows, there are two options:
+For Windows, there are three options:

 - Use the provided binaries (recommended, see below)
 - Compile these libraries yourself
+- Use [vcpkg](https://vcpkg.io/) to install the dependencies
+    - Remember to set `CMAKE_TOOLCHAIN_FILE` as described in their [Getting Started Guide](https://vcpkg.io/en/getting-started.html)

 Create a distinct build folder outside of this source repository and issue the cmake command there, pointing it at the neo/ folder from this repository: